Fact Checked

 Cough that can be dry or produce thick green, yellow, brown or blood-streaked mucus

-• Chest pain that worsens while coughing or breathing
+• Chest pain that worsens with coughing or deep breathing

 • Headache